 Students must have completed one year of college by the start of the summer program (i.e., freshman) and be a U.S. citizen or Permanent Resident to apply.

 The Rosetta Commons REU program is a cyberlinked program in computational biomolecular structure and design.
 The Rosetta Commons software library includes algorithms for computational modeling and analysis of protein structures, which has enabled notable scientific advances in computational biology, including de novo protein design, enzyme design, ligand docking and structure prediction of biological macromolecules and macromolecular complexes.
 Participants in this program are placed in laboratories around the United States and even abroad.
 The program begins with students spending one week together at Rosetta Code School where they learn the inner details of the Rosetta code and community coding environment.
 Students spend the next eight weeks at their host laboratory conducting hands-on research in a molecular modeling and design project, developing new algorithms and discovering new science.
 In the final week students present their research in a poster and connect with Rosetta developers from around the world at the Rosetta Conference.

 The sponsor, National Science Foundation, provides housing, travel, a sustenance allowance, and a stipend.

 Rosetta REU Eligibility

 Current sophomores or juniors majoring in computer science, engineering, mathematics, chemistry, biology and/or biophysics are eligible.
 While not required, we seek candidates with some combination of experiences in scientific or academic research, C++/Python/*nix/databases, software engineering, object-oriented programming, and/or collaborative development.

-As summer research programs are increasingly competitive, it is advisable to apply to several summer programs.
-We have partnerships with the following non-JHU summer programs that will permit you to do your summer research at Johns Hopkins:
+As summer research programs are increasingly competitive, it is advisable to apply to several summer opportunities.
+We have partnerships with the following non-JHU summer programs that permit you to do your summer research at Johns Hopkins: